Current Status

 Construction of the remaining contracts will redistribute available surface water from the existing canal network to wetlands located east and west of the L-31E Levee through a spreader canal system.

-The Corps awarded a construction contract for the L-31E Flow-way Pump Station S-709 in May 2020.
-The nearly $8 million construction contract was awarded to Kiewit Infrastructure South Co., from Sunrise, Florida.
-Construction is ongoing and is expected to be complete in 2022.
-Construction of this pump station will provide for additional freshwater to restore the wetland and estuarine habitats located between the L-31E Canal and Biscayne Bay.
+In July 2020, the Corps awarded a construction contract — valued at nearly $8 million — for the L-31E Flow-way Pump Station S-709, to Kiewit Infrastructure South Co., from Sunrise, Florida.
+Kiewit completed construction in May 2023; Operational Testing and Monitoring Period (OTMP) will begin in August 2023.
+This pump station will provide additional freshwater to restore the wetland and estuarine habitats located between the L-31E Canal and Biscayne Bay.

 Corps completes contract for Biscayne Bay Coastal Wetlands Project - July 11, 2017